Last Updated on April 23, 2021 by Kim Labriola

 - Pare down.
 Recycle, sell, donate, and discard any items you do not need.

 - Plan a garage sale.
 Craigslist can also be an effective way to sell unwanted items if you use it in a safe responsible way.

 - You may consider employing an estate sale company if you are downsizing.
-(Contact me for referrals for Tucson based companies)
+(Contact us for referrals for Tucson based companies)

 - Donate and discard additional unwanted items.
 (I have a local list of charities and disposal drop offs for chemicals and electronics.
-Please contact me for a copy.)
+Please contact us for a copy.)

 14 days prior to the move:

 - Review this moving checklist so far and make sure past items are taken care of and that you are on track for the last stretch.
 This time can be stressful and planning and prep here can help keep things moving (pun intended).